BRITISH VALUES

 These values are underpinned by our mission statements and reinforced regularly in the following ways:

-• Democracy
+- Democracy

 Democracy is promoted within the school.
 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires.
 Our Head Girl and Head Boy, Deputy Head Girl and Deputy Head Boy are elected by our pupils.
 The elections of pupils to School Council are based solely on pupil votes.
-The School Council promotes democratic processes, freedom of speech and group action to address needs and concerns.
+The School Council promotes democratic processes, freedom of speech and group action to address needs and concerns. - The Rule of Law

 The importance of Laws in school or the country, are consistently reinforced throughout school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws that govern and protect us as well as the consequences when laws are broken.
-Visits from authorities such as the Police and the Fire Service (as well as others) help reinforce this message, as does our teaching of PSHE.
+Visits from authorities such as the Police and the Fire Service (as well as others) help reinforce this message, as does our teaching of PSHE. - Individual Liberty

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely, through the provision of a safe environment.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online Safety, Caritas, RSE and PSHE lessons.

-• Mutual Respect
+- Mutual Respect

 Our rules are Respect for Ourselves, Respect for Others, Respect for the World Around Us.
 From these three principles come our other rules for how we behave and treat each other and other people.
 Central to our School Mission Statements, school ethos are our core values and Gospel Values.
 This is reiterated through our classroom and learning rules, as well as our behaviour policy.

-• Tolerance of those of Different Faiths and Beliefs
+- Tolerance of those of Different Faiths and Beliefs

 We are a school of many faiths and none.
 We make sure that tolerance and respect for differences of belief is taught and promoted.
 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, Caritas, RSE and PHSE.